mehdiaitouchrif/mhd-glance-mern/README.md

 # MHD GLANCE eCommerce Platform

 > Complete eCommerce platform.
-Uses Node.js with Express & MongoDB backend and a React redux frontend.
+Uses a Node.js with Express & MongoDB backend and a React redux frontend.

 ![screenshot](https://repository-images.githubusercontent.com/313355256/89b08a00-2c31-11eb-859d-3566a213d4a3)